 - They make it easy to constantly update these cards with the latest intel on a competitor’s product and solutions

-- They simplify your research by making you aware of a new feature, enabling your teammates to share new intel, can pull in social media posts and updates to competitor websites, and so forth.
+- They simplify your research by making you aware of a new feature, enabling your teammates to share new intel, pull in social media posts and updates to competitor websites, etc.

 Competitive battle cards are critical sales tools; are you arming your teams with them?